GeorgeBelanger/dev_log_2019/README.md

     - Either I start in on the readme's (priority)
     - Or I figure out why port 3001 isn't working (not important now)
     - Also was listening to a video talking about how the projects on your portfolio might not be 100% and I agree I should definitely work on pairbnb a little more.

+## 1/12/19 Saturday
+  - An idea I have for my portfolio site is to have the screenshots turn to scrolling gifs on hover
+  - Today I have been working on using Icons in my readme... sort of a distraction from the important work but when i use icons in all my readmes they should look good.
+    -- **After looking for a while I found [https://konpa.github.io/devicon/](https://konpa.github.io/devicon/) which is exactly what I'm looking for: same size developer icons.
+They are only missing lambda and graphql.**
+    -- [https://svgporn.com/](https://svgporn.com/) also looks very good and has way more icons, only available for download however you can't embed them

+## 1/13/19 Sunday 11:30am Quill Books
+  - Lots of hype up to this day because the past week which was spent working at home was not good and now I am at the bookstore.
+  - Today going to work on just the readme for Node PairBNB
+    - Around commit 46 I'm thinking I should use a blank repo to do the readme editing because I have to make a commit everytime I want to see a change.
+      - I can reset the commits by doing `--hard head~x` where x is the number of commits I want to roll back, so I will do that when I am done and then paste in the finished readme.
+  - Finished the readme!
+Actually couple things I should add:
+    - The HTML5 link to the original website
+    - That I run off the main.js in the public folder
+    - That I have to update the transition
+    - That I'm still working on getting the fade transition
+    - That I couldn't figure out the import into the app and instead just had the defered tags in index.html
+    - Link to the github in the about section
+  - Good Day overall!